On matrices in finite free position: Additive finite free complementary pairs

-\begin{corollary} If $A \in \Cnn$ has a single eigenvalue and $B \in \Cnn$ commutes with $A$ then, for any polynomials $p(x)$ and $q(x)$, $p(A)$ and $q(B)$ are in additive FFP. \end{corollary} \begin{proof} Since $A$ and $B$ commute, they are simultaneously triangularizable \cite[Theorem~2.3.3]{HJ13}, that is, for some regular matrix $P$, $P^TAP$ and $P^TBP$ are upper triangular, with $P^TAP$ having a constant diagonal.
+\begin{corollary} If $A \in \Cnn$ is the sum of a nilpotent and a scalar matrix and $B \in \Cnn$ commutes with $A$ then, for any polynomials $p(x)$ and $q(x)$, $p(A)$ and $q(B)$ are in additive FFP. \end{corollary} \begin{proof} Since $A$ and $B$ commute, they are simultaneously triangularizable \cite[Theorem~2.3.3]{HJ13}, that is, for some unitary matrix $U$, $U^{*}AU$ and $U^{*}BU$ are upper triangular, with $U^{*}AU$ having a constant diagonal.
 The same holds for $p(A)$ and $q(B)$, so, by Theorem~\ref{thm:addcomptriangular}, $p(A)$ and $q(B)$ are in additive FFP. \end{proof} \begin{remark} Unlike diagonalization, commuting matrices are simultaneously triangularizable, but the converse is not true in general. \end{remark}